chengcyber/pnpm-workspace-graph/README.md

    Use Ctrl+C to close it
    ```

-3. When the app page appears in your web browser appears, click the `[Open Panel]` button:
+3. When the app page appears in your web browser appears, click the `Filter` button:

    <kbd><img src="assets/example-settings.png" alt="Settings Panel" /></kbd>
    <p align="center"><i>Using the Settings Panel to select a subset of projects</i></p>